Park Guell Gatehouses

 Discover the Best Gaudí Architecture in Barcelona

 Antoni Gaudí is one of the most famous architects not just in Barcelona, but also the world.
 Even those unfamiliar with intricacies of architecture find themselves drawn to his colorful, playful, and nature-inspired designs.
 The pinnacle of his success, the Sagrada Família, is considered by many to be one of the most recognizable architectural structures in the world.
 You can discover this glorious basilica as well as many of Gaudí’s other famous buildings during a visit to Barcelona.
 If you are interested in visiting any of these beautiful architectural sites, be sure to keep reading!
-Below, I’ve included all kinds of information about Gaudí and his greatest masterpieces.
+Below, I’ve included all kinds of information about Gaudí and how to visit his greatest masterpieces including how to plan for your visit, what the closest public transportation stops are, and more.
 At the end, I have also included a section with information on free/paid architectural tours in Barcelona.

 ***Disclaimer: Be sure to check the current restrictions for Spain and any activities you wish to participate in before booking any part of your journey!